Hijacked (film)

-Hijacked, also known as Death Battle On The Air (Tử chiến trên không), is a 2025 Vietnamese action thriller film directed, written, co-edited and co-produced by Ham Tran.
+Hijacked, also known as Death Battle on the Air (Tử chiến trên không), is a 2025 Vietnamese action thriller film directed, written, co-edited and co-produced by Ham Tran.
 The film was inspired by three aircraft hijackings in Vietnam after the fall of Saigon in 1975: the hijackings of flights 509, 501 and 226 of Vietnam Civil Aviation (the predecessor of Vietnam Airlines).

 Plot

 After the Fall of Saigon in 1975, the US administration of President Jimmy Carter enacted a law allowing the admission of Vietnamese refugees who had fled Vietnam to allied countries.
 This prompted some to seek ways to escape Vietnam in various ways, including aircraft hijacking.

-In 1977, a group of people nicknamed Co, Ro, Chuon, Bich hijacked flight HVN-137 (based on Vietnam Civil Aviation Flight 509), a Douglas DC-3, en route from Rach Gia to Ho Chi Minh City.
-During the struggle with the crew, they killed a mechanic and air marshal Minh (air marshal Son's younger brother), and injured the co-pilot.
+In 1977, a group of men using pseudonyms Co, Ro, Chuon, and Bich (Vietnamese translation of the Heart, Diamond, Clubs, and Spades cards) hijacked flight HVN-137 (based on Vietnam Civil Aviation Flight 509), a Douglas DC-3, en route from Rach Gia to Ho Chi Minh City.
+During the struggle with the crew, they killed a mechanic and air marshal Minh (air marshal Son's younger brother), and the co-pilot.
 After controlling the crew, they demanded that the plane be diverted to a foreign country.
-Binh (an air marshal of the People's Public Security of Vietnam, played by Thanh Son), accused anti-communist elements of being behind the hijacking, so he enhanced the air marshal's combat skills.
+Binh (an air marshal of the People's Public Security of Vietnam, played by Thanh Son), accused anti-communist elements of being behind the hijacking.
+After this incident, the Vietnamese law enforcement started to perform training combat skills for air marshals.

 In 1978, Binh was given leave by his superiors to visit his wife who was about to give birth on flight HVN-602 (based on Vietnam Civil Aviation Flight 501), a Douglas DC-4.
 He accidentally met the crew members including flight attendant Tu Trinh (played by Kaity Nguyen), flight attendant Nhan (played by Tram Anh), and guard Son (played by Ma Ran Do).
 After the flight took off from Da Nang Airport, Long (played by Thai Hoa) and his son Suu (played by Bao Dinh) overpowered flight attendant Trinh and Nhan, demanding to be led to the cockpit.
-After storming into the cockpit, Long and Suu attacked and seriously injured the mechanic and navigator.
+After storming the cockpit, Long and Suu attacked and killed the mechanic and navigator.
 Although guard Son rushed out to control him, he was also attacked by Ti (played by Gia Huy) and Dan (played by Ray Nguyen) and tied up with a seat belt.
-After subduing the crew, Long announced through the plane's loudspeaker system and threatened to kill everyone if the pilots did not cooperate with the hijackers.
-Receiving a distress signal from the flight, the air force deployed a MiG-21 to force the flight to land.
+After subduing the crew, Long announced through the plane's PA system and threatened to kill everyone if the pilots did not cooperate with the hijackers.
+Receiving a distress signal from the flight, the air force scrambled a MiG-21 to escort the flight.